Skip to content

 These martingales are conformal/exchangeability tests.
 Their validity relies on:

 Raw anomaly scores do not satisfy this requirement directly.
 Use ConformalDetector to produce p-values first, then feed those p-values into a martingale.
+The martingale classes do not repair invalid p-values, temporal dependence, or detector retraining choices that break the conformal assumptions.

 Basic Usage